hm-lang/core/proposals/README.md

 print(onlyTemporary(C. MyC!))   # OK, prints "12"
 ```

-Note there is an important distinction between variables defined as writeable inside a block
+Note there is an important distinction between variables defined as writable inside a block
 versus inside a function argument list.
 Mutable block variables are never reference types.
 E.g., `B ;= A` is always a copy of `A`, so `B` is never a reference to the variable at `A`.
 For a full example: